 Assess any impacts on stock routes due to the project's activities.
 Propose mitigation measures for any disruptions to movement of travelling stock on stock routes.
-Outline, and cross-reference to more detailed descriptions with the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration, and any other environmental effects.
+Consult with relevant local government officers on stock routes and senior lands officers in the Department of Natural Resources and Mines.
+Outline, and cross-reference to more detailed descriptions within the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration, and any other environmental effects.

-The assessment of road impacts must be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website <www.mainroads.qld.gov.au>.
-Provide details of any heavy or oversized loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
-Also provide details of the likely traffic to be generated by workforce personnel and service providers.
+The assessment of road impacts should be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website <www.mainroads.qld.gov.au>.
+Provide details of any heavy or oversized loads, including the number and type of vehicles, the quantities of materials likely to be hauled with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
+Also provide details of the likely traffic to be generated by workforce personnel and service providers for all phases of the project, including likely modes of transport and assumptions of proposed route travelled, including anticipated base residences for non-resident workers.
+Confirm whether a road use management plan is required for the project.